seale61/jwt-server/README.md

 # jwt-server
 An API to manage JSON Web Tokens.

 This JWT API assumes your web application has an auto-timeout function for when a session goes too long without activity.
-Reauthorization tokens are not used.
+Refresh tokens are not used.
 If a session times out, or when a user logs out, the app should then call the 'kill-token' route which will then invalidate the token.
-I created this scheme because I find that reauth tokens present their own security issues.
+I created this scheme because I find that refresh tokens present their own security issues.

-Jwt-server is accessed by both your web application and the API it uses that contains protected routes.
+Jwt-server is accessed by both your web application and the API it uses that contain protected routes.
 It creates a token, stores your user's credentials and token, checks to make sure the token is still valid when protected routes are accessed, and it invalidates the token when the user logs out or the session times out.
-This alliviates the need for a reauth token and provides a seperate record of tokens assigned, used, and invalidated, along with the user information of the user to which it was assigned.
+This alliviates the need for a refresh token and provides a seperate record of tokens assigned, used, and invalidated, along with the user information of the user to which it was assigned.

 This API uses the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) node module from npm and assumes that any API calling it is also using jsonwebtoken.

 ## Installation